 Ed Protzel's Bumpy Road to Publication

-An award-winning author and screenwriter, Ed Protzel grew up in St. Louis, Missouri, a mix of a Jewish father and a part-Cherokee mother.
-Ed lived for a short time in an orphanage when his parents divorced.
-He left home after high school to live in St. Louis’ Gaslight Square entertainment district among its collection of artists, entertainers, and bohemians.
-This experience gave Ed his unique perspective, which is reflected in many of his fictional characters—outsiders and gamesters, male and female, on lonely, often deadly, quests, seeking justice, love, and fulfillment against society’s blindness.
+Ed grew up in St. Louis, a mix of a Jewish father and a part-Cherokee mother.
+He lived for a short time in an orphanage when his parents divorced, and after high school lived in St. Louis’ bohemian Gaslight Square entertainment district among its collection of artists, entertainers, and oddballs.
+These experiences are reflected in many of Ed’s fictional characters—outsiders and gamesters, male and female, on lonely, often deadly, quests, seeking justice, love, and fulfillment against society’s blindness.